MarcFriz/Data_Science_Master/Module/Introduction to Data Science/Project/Rapidminer/process/preparation/README.md

 The final prepared data for all stations can be seen [here](https://github.com/MarcFriz/Data_Science_Master/blob/master/Module/Introduction%20to%20Data%20Science/Project/Rapidminer/daten/cleaned/CleanedData_complete.csv)

 The final prepared data for only one station can be seen [here](https://github.com/MarcFriz/Data_Science_Master/blob/master/Module/Introduction%20to%20Data%20Science/Project/Rapidminer/daten/cleaned/CleanedData_complete_oneStation.csv)

+###Seventh step - Preparation for modelling:

+- with "select attributes" operator, the specific fuel (e5,E10, Diesel) is chosen.
+- Then, the "Lag" operator is used to get a new column for previous prices from 1-10 days, creating 10 new columns.

+The process for all stations can be seen [here](https://github.com/MarcFriz/Data_Science_Master/blob/master/Module/Introduction%20to%20Data%20Science/Project/Rapidminer/process/preparation/prepForLag.rmp)

+The process for onyl one station can be seen [here]